The average life insurance cost in the UK varies depending…

-Critical illness cover provides the opportunity for an early pay out if you’re diagnosed with a life-changing illness that’s listed within your policy.
+Critical illness cover can be added to a life insurance policy for an additional cost, and provides the opportunity for an early pay out if you’re diagnosed with a life-changing illness that’s listed within your policy.

 If you’re left unable to work due to your illness, a critical illness pay out can help to cover any lost income.

 Due to your condition, it’s likely there may be some exclusions for related illnesses written into your policy, such as heart attack or stroke.

 This means if you become unwell with one of these conditions, you won’t receive a pay out.

 High blood pressure isn’t included on the list of critical illnesses, therefore if you’re diagnosed with high blood pressure during the term of your policy you won’t be able to make a claim.